 - International Museum of the Horse: work at the front desk of the largest equine museum in North America!
 Greet guests, answer questions and facilitate tours throughout the IMH.
 There are also opportunities to work in the IMH Library and with IMH Education.

 - Special Events: Volunteers are needed for various events to help with the preparation for and during events.
 Duties may include advising and directing visitors, ticket taking, registration, package stuffing, t-shirt sorting, shuttle driving and traffic control.

 Behind the Scenes: Volunteers are needed to help with office duties, cleaning and general maintenance around the grounds.

 - Museum Assistant: Volunteers will work directly with museum staff on a variety of projects requiring different levels of knowledge and expertise.
-Projects areas include archive, library, research, conservation and exhibitions.
+Project areas include archives, library, research, conservation, and exhibitions.

 - Clerical: Duties may include filing, mailings, inventory, processing requests and data entry.
 Maintenance/Landscaping: Help to keep the grounds looking immaculate by planting trees, picking up trash, cleaning the arenas and more!

 Barn Shifts: Daily, 8:30-12:00 and 1:00-4:30

 The Volunteer Manager schedules Volunteer Education events monthly and Volunteer Socials four times a year.
 The Volunteer Education Program is an opportunity for volunteers to go out in the Lexington Community and learn about various businesses and industries that tie in with the mission of the KHP.
 Volunteer Socials are an opportunity for volunteers to socialize with one another over dinner and drinks, with a focus on a specific barn or area of the park.

 Sidney Barnett - Volunteer, Outreach & Education Programs Director